-Self-insured employers have a huge stake in the health and well-being of employees.
-As such, they should be looking for cost-effective ways to contain rising costs such as developing a comprehensive chronic condition management strategy.
+Self-insured employers have a huge stake in employee health and wellness, including chronic condition management.
+As such, they should be looking for cost-effective ways to contain rising costs such as developing a comprehensive strategy for managing chronic conditions and diseases.

 More than half of Americans get their health insurance from their employers.
 Of these employers, about 60% are self-insured.
 Self-insured employers take on the risk for medical coverage for their employees, assuming the burden of rising health care costs by paying claims rather than paying a fixed monthly rate.
 Overall, approximately 1%–2% of members drive 30%–35% of annual claims with an average claims cost of $122,000.